The Before Pill

 Prophylaxis – prevention of infection

-When using PrEP, substances are taken regularly or on a case-by-case basis before any potential sexual contact.
-This is a combination of the same substances that are taken during treatment for people with HIV.
-Currently in Germany, a number of different medications are permitted for PrEP.
+Currently in Germany, a number of different medications are approved as PrEP.
 They combine two agents in one caplet and rarely cause relevant side effects.

 HOW EXACTLY DOES PrEP WORK?

 For the HI virus (HIV) to reproduce in the body, it must constantly replicate its genetic material (RNA) in the genetic material of human cells (DNA).
 The virus must first rewrite its genetic information in human form to do that.
 That’s done with a tool that HIV brings with it: the reverse transcriptase enzyme.
 The active agents in PrEP block this process by integrating false components into the DNA.
 This prevents the virus from reproducing.
-Because the active agents remain in the blood and anal mucosa along with other places for longer periods of time, the virus is no longer able to integrate its genetic information into human cells and disappears from the body, unsuccessful in its attempt to convert its genetic information into human DNA.
+Because the active agents remain in the blood and mucosa along with other places for longer periods of time, the virus is no longer able to integrate its genetic information into human cells and disappears from the body, unsuccessful in its attempt to convert its genetic information into human DNA.

 WHICH PrEP MEDS ARE AVAILABLE?